Grevillea elongata: Taxonomy

 Grevillea elongata was first formally described in 1994 by Peter M. Olde and Neil R. Marriott in The Grevillea Book from specimens collected by Olde near Ruabon in 1991.
 The specific epithet (elongata) means "lengthened".

 Distribution and habitat

 Ironstone grevillea grows in heath, often near creeks and is restricted to an area near Busselton and Ruabon in the Swan Coastal Plain biogeographic region of south-western Western Australia.

 Conservation status

-Grevillea elongata is listed as "vulnerable" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 as "Threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is in danger of extinction.
+Grevillea elongata is listed as Endangered on the IUCN Red List of Threatened Species and under the Biodiversity Conservation Act 2016 in Western Australia.
+It is also listed as Vulnerable under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "Threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is in danger of extinction.
 The main threats to the species are weed invasion, grazing by rabbits, and habitat loss and disturbance.